maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### Text area ####

-Enter algebraic expressions on multiple lines.
+This input allows the user to type in multiple lines, where each line must be a valid algebraic expression.
 STACK passes the result to [Maxima](../CAS/Maxima.md) as a list.
-Note, the teacher's answer and any syntax hint must be a list!
+Note, the teacher's answer and any syntax hint must be a list, of valid Maxima exprssions!
 If you just pass in an expression strange behaviour may result.

 #### Equivalence reasoning input ####